ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 |             |                   | Platform       |    |

 10. Return back to Foundry Metadata tracker, and click the Series tab.
-Change the `NamingPattern` of `id` column:
+To use `name` column as identifier, change the `NamingPattern` of `id` column as follows:

 | Column      | Field of change        | Old Value        |  New Value        |
 | :----:      |    :----:              |    :----:      |   :----:      |
 | id          | NamingPattern          | ```SE-${AUTOINCREMENT}```  | ```${series.name}```    |

-11. Click Biosamples Tab and change the `NamingPattern` of `id` column as follows:
+11. Similarly, to make `name` column a identifier for biosamples, click on Biosamples Tab and change the `NamingPattern` of `id` column as follows:

 | Column      | Field of change        | Old Value        |  New Value        |
 | :----:      |    :----:              |    :----:      |   :----:      |